 The risk of severe disease associated with Covid-19 infection for people in the EU/EEA and UK is currently considered moderate for the general population and high for older adults and individuals with chronic underlying conditions.
 In addition, the risk of milder disease, and the consequent impact on social and work-related activity, is considered high.

 Professions likely to have a greater exposure to the virus are health care workers in acute care hospitals, rehabilitation hospitals, mental health hospitals, long term care facilities, emergency departments, and others who work close to their clients or patients.

-Against the backdrop of Covid-19, IOSH are launching a series of webinars for occupational safety and health professionals on the Covid-19 situation.
-The first webinar, with the World Health Organisation (WHO) will be on Thursday 2 April at 12.30pm BST.
+Against the backdrop of Covid-19, IOSH have launched a series of webinars for occupational safety and health professionals on the Covid-19 situation.

 You can read up on our position statement regarding Covid-19.